jbondAI/CryptoClustering/README.md

 ## Description

 Applies understanding of the K-means algorithm and principal component analysis (PCA) to classify cryptocurrencies according to their price flucuations across various timeframes and specifically, examines price changes over 24 hours, 7 days, 30 days, 60 days, 200 days, and 1 year.
+Uses PCA to determine which data attribute have the greatest influence on component analysis outcomes.

 ### Skills Demonstrated